 Please bear in mind that weather and travelling conditions can change within a few hours, and while we do our best to keep you informed, occasionally a walk may be cancelled at very short notice.
 If you are in any doubt, please do not travel.

 Future events include Outdoor Theatre and family crafts.
 These all take place at Hardwick Park.
-See Events and exhibitions at Hardwick Park for further information.
+See Events at Hardwick Park for further information.

 Health walks are a series of led walks which are specifically designed to improve people's health.
 All of the health walks are free and take place at different times and days across County Durham.